wp-plugins/seamless-donations/readme.txt

 = 4.0.0 =
 * Major update
+* **IMPORTANT:** Before upgrading from 3.3 or if you are experiencing problems upgrading from v3 to v4, [read this](http://zatzlabs.com/fixing-seamless-donations-4-0-updateactivation-problems/).
 * Added updated, modern UI
 * Funds and donors have now been implemented as custom post types.
 * Designed for extensibility with support for wide range of hooks